tied/aws-cloudformation-tutorial/step1/README.md

  * region is like = us-west-2
  * yourbucket = the name you gave your bucket
  * number = in this excersise that would be 1
- * template = the file name, fo rthis it's simple-stack.template
+ * template = the file name, for this it's simple-instance.cfn.template

 ## Using the console